PCOS: What You Can Do About the Number One Cause of Infertility

 Insulin resistance is associated with a protein that binds to reproductive hormones, like testosterone.
-When levels of this protein are too low—as it happens in those with insulin resistance—your chances of infertility, PCOS, and excess testosterone skyrocket.
+When levels of this protein are too low—as it happens in those with insulin resistance—your chances of infertility, and excess testosterone skyrocket.
 (8)

 The Body Ecology Diet is a gluten-free, casein-free, and sugar-free probiotic diet that controls insulin resistance and helps restore the body’s natural hormonal rhythms.
 Besides removing processed grains and sugars, The Body Ecology Diet teaches proper food combining—an important principle in improving digestion and limiting blood sugar spikes.

-Stevia is an excellent way to satisfy your sweet tooth without using sugar or toxic, artificial sweeteners.
+Stevia Reb A is an excellent way to satisfy your sweet tooth without using sugar or toxic, artificial sweeteners.
 Because you consume less sugar with stevia, it naturally helps regulate blood sugar and insulin.
 But that’s not all—the herb stevia contains plant chemicals that lower blood sugar and restore sensitivity to insulin.
 (10) Stevia is also a natural antioxidant.
 (11)